manav-senpai/GWING-INTERNSHIP/README.md

 ## 🧠 What I Built

-- A sexy responsive navbar
+- AN AESTHETIC responsive navbar
 - Hamburger toggle for mobile
 - Animated menu dropdown with blur & slide-in
 - Wallpaper backgrounds (because boring UIs are illegal)